 These are subject to updates and may vary based on your nationality so please double check this info directly with the embassies for each country.

-From April 1, 2025, Namibia will require visas for travelers from over 31 countries that do not offer visa-free entry to Namibian citizens.
+New Visa Requirements for Namibia (Effective April 1, 2025)From April 1, 2025, Namibia will require visas for travelers from over 31 countries that do not offer visa-free entry to Namibian citizens.
 This includes nationals from the United States, United Kingdom, Germany, Austria, Belgium, Italy, the Netherlands, and Switzerland.
+Visas will be issued on arrival, with fees set at N$1,600 (approximately €80) for travelers from non-African Union (AU) countries and N$1,200 for AU member states.

 Disclaimer: This information is for general guidance only.
 Visa regulations are subject to change, and we recommend confirming details directly with the Namibian embassy or consulate in your country.